Ullas-Gurukumar/PokerHandShowdown/README.md

 I didn't know which files were important to push to my repo so I ended up pushing the compiled classes and caches as well.
 Sorry if that causes any trouble.
 Everything was done on Windows 10 (build 18875)

+## Unit Testing

+CheckAllCardRanks, CheckAllCardSuitRanks, CheckAllCardSuitNames tests in CardsTests is not a traditional unit test, I generated all cards and iterated through them and only these methods are using the setup method.
+The reason for doing this is because it was an easy way to generate all cards due to the nature of poker cards.

 ## Assumptions
 * First line will be Name of the player and the next line will be there 5 card.
 * Each card will be separated with ", "